 In the world of freelancers, they face many challenges.
 One of them is the need software tools for your work without overloading your finances.
 Software licenses are often expensive and require careful weighing up costs and benefits.

-Hands up, who, like my generation, still remembers that software was once delivered in a cardboard box!
-Nowadays it is offered as a service (keyword software as a service ) and no longer on a CD-ROM, and this is undoubtedly advantageous for numerous reasons.
+Hands up if, like my generation, you still remember when software was delivered in a cardboard box!
+Nowadays, it's offered as a service (keyword: Software as a Service ) and no longer on a CD-ROM, and that's undoubtedly advantageous for numerous reasons.

-You only pay for what you need during use, and your regular payments enable developers to continuously update their application and ensure that they remain safe and are continuously developed.
-You don't have to worry about versions or patches and take care of always owning the latest version, nor around boxes that are largely filled with empty space and dust in an office shelf.
+You only pay for what you use.
+Your regular payments allow the developers to continuously update their application, ensuring it remains secure and is constantly being improved.
+You don't have to worry about versions or patches, making sure you always have the latest version, or dealing with boxes mostly filled with empty space gathering dust on an office shelf.

 However, the disadvantage when purchasing software in this way is that you are constantly asked to checkout for it.
 Even if you only take up the simplest freelance activities, the costs can increase quickly.
 I can confirm that from my freelance time.